instructlab/docs.instructlab.ai/docs/user-interface/knowledge_contributions.md

 In the box for the submission summary, give a brief description of what your knowledge is.
 This will be used in the PR description after you submit.
 Below that you will fill in the domain the knowledge you are adding would fall under.
 For example, if you want to teach the model the winners at the 2024 Olympics, you might put "Olympic history" as the domain.

+!!! note
-!!! note The task domain is a critical part of the SDG process and will be part of the prompt when generating synthetic data.
+    The task domain is a critical part of the SDG process and will be part of the prompt when generating synthetic data.
 Ask your self: "What kind of textbook would contain the knowledge I am trying to teach the model?"

 The final box in Knowledge Information will contain an outline of the document.
-Using the example above, you may put "Document listing the medalists in the 2024 Summer Olympics"

 ### Taxonomy Directory Path

 Using the dropdown menu, you will be able to select where you think your knowledge will fit the best in the taxonomy tree.

+!!! note
-!!! note Proper placement within the taxonomy tree will allow other users to more accurately locate existing leaf nodes.
+    Proper placement within the taxonomy tree will allow other users to more accurately locate existing leaf nodes.
 Ask yourself: "What section of the library would I expect to find my skill under?"

 ### Seed Examples